nasa/Common-Metadata-Repository/schemas/resources/schemas/serviceentry/v1.0.0/search.md

 }
 ```
 ##### UMM JSON
-The UMM JSON response contains meta-metadata of the service entry, the UMM fields and the associations field if applicable.
+The UMM JSON response contains meta-metadata of the Service Entry, the UMM fields and the associations field if applicable.

 __Example__